 Our Church History: 175 Years in the Making

-Amanda Roedl adjusts the first of the 12 new banners that she and her daughter, Kaley, are making to help celebrate our 175th anniversary.
+Amanda Roedl adjusts the first of the banners that she and her daughter, Kaley, made to help celebrate our 175th anniversary.

 Gathering information from our 175-year history began in 2019 when Pastor Ron Jansen, his wife, Becky, and Jill Phegley began to sift through stacks of paperwork, records, notes, photos, and books from our church files and archives.

-Information boards, memorabilia, and congregational artifacts are on display in our mini-museum just inside the east entrance to the church.
+Information boards, memorabilia, and congregational artifacts remain on display in our mini-museum just inside the east entrance to the church.

-Each week we highlight, in chronological order, information from one or more years of our congregation’s history beginning in 1848.
+Each week we highlighted, in chronological order, information from one or more years of our congregation’s history beginning in 1848.
 You can find them all here.
 The link will be available through the end of December.

-Each month new banners will commemorate a different aspect of our congregation's history.
-Amanda Roedl and her daughter, Kaley, are designing and making the banners.
+Each month new banners commemorated a different aspect of our congregation's history.
+Amanda Roedl and her daughter, Kaley, designed and made the banners.

 Special thanks to Anniversary Committee Members: Nancy Kruse, Marlene Ling, Jill Phegley, Amanda Roedl, and Diann Scherle